OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

    > [!IMPORTANT]
    > When you sign into Outlook, it downloads from Exchange, and sideloads, all the Outlook add-in manifests that are associated with your ID, *including add-ins that you are developing on a different computer using the same ID*.
 For example, any custom ribbon buttons defined in the manifest will appear for the add-in.
    >
-   > If the URLs in the manifest point to a non-localhost server and that server is running and accessible to the non-development computer, then the add-in's files are cached in the local file system and the add-in usually runs normally on the computer.
+   > If the URLs in the manifest point to a non-localhost server and that server is running and accessible to the non-development computer, then Outlook caches the add-in's files in the local file system and the add-in usually runs normally on the computer.
 Otherwise, the add-in doesn't function, but visible parts of it, such as custom ribbon buttons appear.
 They have the labels defined in the manifest.
 The add-in's button icons also appear if they were ever cached locally on the non-development computer and the cache was never cleared.
 But the icon files aren't stored with Exchange, so if they were never cached on the non-development computer (or the cache has been cleared), then the buttons have default icons.
    >
    > Until the add-in's registration is removed from Exchange, the add-in will continue to appear.
 See [Remove a ghost add-in](#remove-a-ghost-add-in) for information about removing the registration in Exchange.